 Generating Cards

-Using the Claude Code skill
+Automatic generation via the Claude Code plugin

 Using the CLI